(214) 390-7947 (Overseas Callers)

 A local representative of IFRE will come to pick you up at the Quito International Airport before the start of your volunteer placement.
 IFRE will provide you with all contact details of our representative before your flight to Ecuador, so that once you have landed you can contact them directly.
 You can recognize our representative by a white signboard with your name written on it.

 If my volunteer placement begins on Monday, when should I arrive?
-If I want to arrive earlier, where will I stay and who will organize the accommodations?
+If I want to arrive earlier, where will I stay and who will organize the accommodation?
 Will it cost me extra?

-Arriving a day early is always a nice way to start your trip in Ecuador, as this will give you time relax and prepare for your volunteer experience.
+Arriving a day early is always a nice way to start your trip in Ecuador, as this will give you time to relax and prepare for your volunteer experience.
 You should always try to come to Ecuador on Sunday, if your volunteer program begins on Monday.
-Keep in mind you will have to pay for an extra night of accommodations.
 Let our in-country coordinator know of your plans, and if you need help making arrangements, they can assist you with that.

 Who will bring me to the airport for my departure after completing my volunteer work in Ecuador?